hexclover/turing-project/README.md

 Description
 ----
 A multitape Turing machine simulator.
-See `programs/gcd.tm` for an example program.
+See the `programs` directory for examples.

 Build Instructions
 ----